Alabama Money Transmitter Bond: A Comprehensive Guide

 How Much Does the Alabama Money Transmitter Bond Cost?

 The Alabama Money Transmitter surety bond can cost anywhere between 0.5% to 5% of the bond amount per year.
+Monthly subscription options are also available.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on a $100,000 bond requirement.

 $100,000 Money Transmitter Bond Cost